740i/Writeups/bart/bart.md

 ![](pics/chatroom.JPG)

 Checking out the source here it's pretty barren except for this log_link script that is sending a GET to log.php including log.txt with a filename= parameter.
 If we try to issue this request and include a different file, we get a file put contents php error to popup.
-As we noticed in log.txt, it seems to be one entry with harvey's name and his user agent.
+As we noticed in log.txt, it seems to be one entry with Harvey's name and his user agent.
 We might be able to change our user agent to some php code, then hope it gets placed into the log.txt file as our new user agent and it will be a classic log poison situation.
 ```html
 <!-- <div id="title"><h1>[DEV] Internal Chat</h1></div>
 <div id="title"><h1>Internal use only</h1></div> -->